iann0036/aws-account-controller/README.md

 The application will ensure only accounts owned by the creator are shown, unless the creator explicitly shares the account with other users.
 Accounts which are created can optionally require a monthly budget to be set, which if exceeded will automatically trigger a deletion of the account (the maximum budget is an option during installation).

+During installation, if you select `true` for the `Deny Subscription Calls` parameter, a number of calls will be denied to created accounts via an SCP such as calls to create reserved instances, register domain names or apply S3 object locks.

+You can also elect not to include the SSO functionality by selecting `false` during installation for the `Enable Account Creation Functionality` parameter.

 ### E-mail Forwarding

 E-mails that are targetting the addresses of the root account will be forwarded by default to the master e-mail address.

 [![Email Forwarding](assets/email.png)](assets/email.png)

 You can specify a different destination per account by placing a tag with the key `AccountEmailForwardingAddress` on the account in Organizations.
+This is set to the SSO user automatically if the account was created with the SSO Account Manager application and the `Send Root E-mails to User` parameter was set to `true` during installation.

 You can also override the format of the subject line for forwarded e-mails.
 During installation, you can change the subject line to any string with the following variables available for substitution: